LJMU aligns itself with the AUA. The AUA is the leading professional body for Higher Education staff within professional services roles.

 AUA members are individually and collectively committed to:

-- the highest standards of fair, ethical and transparent professional behaviour.
+- Working to the highest standards of fair, ethical and transparent professional behaviour

 The AUA believe this new statement of purpose and values is underpinned by the nine Professional Behaviours from the AUA CPD framework.
 Together these create a coherent cascade from high level to practical context for AUA members and the profession.